troygilman/gong-wiki/content/core-concepts/routing.md

 #### QueryParam()

-Use `gong.QueryParam(context.Context, string)` to get a query parameter from the current request.
+Use `QueryParam(context.Context, string)` to get a query parameter from the current request.

 ```go
 // URL: https://my-app.com?name=Joe